Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Conclusion

 \section{Conclusion}

 Automated visualization support navigates a tension between symbolic precision and generative flexibility.
 Constraint systems enforce structural validity but miss situated nuance; generative models respond to context but lack empirical grounding.
 We introduced a cataloging scheme that structures design knowledge as natural-language guidelines with typed metadata, i.e., authorable by experts, queryable by machines, and traceable to sources.
 18 practitioners confirmed that design reasoning is situated: experts adapt heuristics to audience and intent in ways rigid formalisms cannot capture.
-We demonstrated expressiveness by cataloging 744 guidelines from perception research, accessibility standards, and data journalism.
-Embedding sections in a vector space enabled analysis, surfacing cross-domain analogies and conflicts.
+We demonstrated expressiveness by cataloging 781 guidelines from perception research, accessibility standards, data journalism, and rhetoric-oriented sources.
+Embedding sections in a vector space enabled analysis of the represented knowledge itself.
+Grounding generative reasoning with structured guidelines improved design quality and reduced uncontrolled design variance.
 The scheme does not replace existing tools; it provides what they lack.
 Constraint solvers ensure correctness; the catalog adds context.
 Generative models produce fluent feedback; the catalog grounds it.
-Externalizing design knowledge as an inspectable, evolvable resource enables automated support where recommendations are traceable claims open to scrutiny and refinement.
+Externalizing design knowledge as an inspectable, evolvable resource enables automated support, with recommendations traceable, open to scrutiny, and subject to refinement.